splunk/public-o11y-docs/logs/pipeline.rst

 *****************************************************************

 .. meta::
    :description: Manage the logs pipeline with log processing rules, log metricization rules, and Infinite Logging rules.
+Customize your pipeline.

 .. note:: Only customers with a Splunk Log Observer entitlement in Splunk Observability Cloud can manage the logs pipeline.
 If you do not have a Log Observer entitlement and are using Splunk Log Observer Connect instead, see :ref:`logs-intro-logconnect` to learn what you can do with the Splunk Enterprise integration.